 You can move elements of the page (blocks) around, delete blocks and add blocks.
 When you customise your view, only you see this.

-By default your My Pages will come with Module Overview in the main part of the page, and Calendar and a timeline on the right hand side.
-These take information from dates and deadlines in your modules rather than your email calendar.
+By default your My Pages will come with Favourite modules and the Module Overview in the main part of the page, and a Module Finder and a Calendar and a on the right hand side. the calendar takes information from dates and deadlines in your modules rather than your email calendar, please note that some deadlines (for example resits) may not be for everyone on that course.

 You can use the cross-hair icon to move your blocks around, you can either click on it to select the place you would like it to go, or click hold and drag it.